salilab/imp_deposition_tutorial/doc/mainpage.md

    `TITLE` records to the files for ProtocolOutput to pick up.
 See the [python-ihm docs](https://python-ihm.readthedocs.io/en/latest/metadata.html#ihm.metadata.PDBParser.parse_file) for more information.
+ - for GMM files used for the EM density restraint, keep the original MRC file around and make sure that the `# data_fn:` header in the GMM file points to it.

 # Polishing the deposition {#polishing}